OpenWebAdvocacy/website/src/posts/owa-2023-review.md

 We’re living through a moment of real potential for change.
 For over a decade the Web has been prevented from fairly competing.
 That’s changing, and we’re working without fear or favor to direct change toward a safe, open future for computing and a better Web for all.

 Competition is the engine of progress and OWA is working hard to spread the word on anti-competitive practices holding the Web back, how to fix them and the Web’s incredible potential to improve consumers' lives further.
-By meeting with regulators, giving talks, writing countless technical papers and advocating online, we’re going to take the fight for a better web to every corner of the globe.
+By meeting with regulators, giving talks, writing countless technical papers and advocating online, we’re going to take the fight for a better Web to every corner of the globe.

 We hope you’ll [join us in 2024](/get-involved/) as we continue to convert potential into reality.
 Speak up and demand a web that works for everyone.